 Each year our members head out to Clermont County to our Camp Allyn to enjoy a day of fun and fellowship.
 Putting on the picnic requires a group effort so volunteers are always needed for this committee.

 Q = Quench Your Thirst at Rotary After Hours

 Rotary After Hours are held at member homes and other venues throughout the city on Friday evenings during the year.
 These events are a great opportunity for fun and fellowship.

 Several times a year we take our Thursday lunch program on the road for Rotary Roadshows.
 We have visited Playhouse in the Park, the American Sign Museum, Horseshoe Casino, Memorial Hall, Moerlein Lager House, and many more.
 We’re always looking for new venues so call the Rotary office with your suggestions.

-Our bowling league meets on Wednesdays at the Strikes and Spares bowling alley in Deer Park from September to March.
+Our bowling league meets on Wednesdays from September to March.
 All skill levels are welcome as this league is definitely more about fellowship than strikes and spares.

 T = Thursday Lunches

 Most Thursdays our club meets at noon in the historic Hall of Mirrors at the Hilton Netherland Plaza hotel.
 Our speakers have ranged from company CEOs, Ohio Supreme Court Justices, to a former Miss America.
 Members are encouraged to suggest speakers for the lunches.